 Site Photo - Serra da Estrela, Portugal

-Site Planning Diagram
+Site Design Process Diagram

 Foliated Towers draws on a number of sources for inspiration: NYC icons like the Empire State Building and Chrystler Building, budding flowers, New York City’s long zoning code history, and Le Corbusier’s Plan Voison.
 From the icons, our project draws upon their sense of ornament and monumentality, while we are more literally inspired by the sense of movement and growth captured in the act of a budding flower.
 Since the Tenament Act of 1901, New York City has been a pioneer in the development of zoning codes that continue to shape the city, and Foliated Towers sets out to both conform to and challenge notions of building massing related to urban quality of life.

 Our project lightly references Corbu’s Plan Voison - as an “Architectural Urbanism” module -but replaces its concrete geometric pragmatism with the surficial freedom allowed by a structural steel facade system, as well as replacing the notion of “public park” with “public garden”, and elevating it 15m above the street.